fieldsoftheworld/ftw-inference-api/README.md

    cd ftw-inference-api
    ```

-2. Install dependencies:
+2. Choose between one of the two methods:
+   1. Install via conda:
+      - Create a conda environment:
         ```
+        conda env create -f server/env.yml
+        ```
+      - Activate the environment:
+        ```bash
+        conda activate ftw-inference-api
+        ```

+   2. Manually install the requirements:
+      - Python 3.11 or 3.12
+      - GDAL 3.11 or later with `libgdal-arrow-parquet`

+1. Install dependencies:
+   ```
    pip install -r server/requirements.txt
    ```

-3. For development only: Install development dependencies and set up pre-commit hooks:
+2. For development only: Install development dependencies:
    ```
-   pip install -r server/requirements-dev.txt pre-commit install
+   pip install -r server/requirements-dev.txt
    ```

+3. For development only: Set up pre-commit hooks, see the [Code Quality](#code-quality) chapter.

 ## Running the Server